X-Ray Equipment Operator In Podiatric Radiography

 “Radiography” means a technique for generating and recording an x-ray pattern for the purpose of providing the user with an image(s) during or after termination of the exposure.

-- The classroom work is completed in an 8 hour session set up by the IDPH.
-This training is offered at least twice a year.
-If you are interested in this training, please email: firstname.lastname@example.org to express your interest.
+- The classroom work is completed in an 8 hour session approved by the IDPH.
+Training is offered at least twice a year.
+If you are interested in this training, please email: email@example.com to express your interest.
 The training is typically given in Cedar Rapids or Des Moines.

 - Course work covers radiation biology and protection, image production, equipment operation, anatomy.
 The certification exam will not be given as part of the classroom training.

-- The cost is determined by the instructor but in the past has been from $100 to $125 for 8 hours.
+- The cost is determined by the instructor ranges from $125 to $150 for 8 hour course.

 - The clinical training is conducted by the clinical instructor at the podiatric facility.

-- An Iowa licensed podiatrist, general radiologic technologist, limited radiologic technologist in extremities, or x-ray operator in podiatric radiography.
+- An Iowa licensed podiatrist, general radiologic technologist, limited radiologic technologist in extremities, or x-ray operator in podiatric radiography may be a clinical instructor.
 The clinical instructor must have a current Iowa permit and two years of radiology experience (except the podiatrist).

-- A list of all of the projections you take to include the date, projection, and any problems.
+- A list of all of the projections completed are to include the date, projection, and any problems or repeats.

 - Competency projections are a clinical exam and shall include 10 projections with only 2 of any single projection allowed to count toward the competency projections.
 All competency testing shall be directly supervised by the clinical instructor.

-- Clinical instructors must directly supervise you before you have completed the competency for a specific projection.
-After you have completed the competency, the clinical instructor may indirectly supervise you for that projection.
-You may not perform radiography independently until you have received your permit.
+- Clinical instructors must directly supervise the student before the student has completed the competency for a specific projection.
+After completing the competency, the clinical instructor may indirectly supervise for that projection.
+The student may not perform radiography independently until they have received their permit.

 - What do I do once I have completed all of the training?
 Submit an application for the exam.
 Take the exam.
 If you pass, submit an application for your permit and the clinical competency letter from your instructor.
 Once you receive your permit, you may perform radiography independently.